 We know no Diwali is complete without some taash.
 It’s a tradition.
 But just because you can meet your family or friends, doesn’t mean you can’t have a card party.

 There are dozens of apps for online poker.
-Get all the attendees of your Zoom Diwali to download one and then get to playing.
+Get everyone to download one and then get to playing.

 That’s it, folks!